Financial-Times/origami/README.md

 On `DOMContentLoaded`, tabs instances are automatically constructed for each element in the `<body>` declaring itself to be an __o-tabs__ element (via the `data-o-component="o-tabs"` attribute).

-Auto-construction can be disabled for a specific element via another data attribute `data-o-tabs-autoconstruct="false"`.
+Auto-construction can be disabled for a specific element via another data attribute (`data-o-tabs-autoconstruct="false"`).

-Note that for browsers that do not support `DOMContentLoaded` (IE8 etc), either the polyfill the event, or construction can be manually invoked:
+Note that for browsers that do not support `DOMContentLoaded` (IE8 etc), the event could be polyfilled, or construction can be manually invoked:

 ```javascript
 var Tabs = require('o-tabs');